shibacomputer/txt/README.md

 ```
 ## Disclaimer

-🚫 **DO NOT USE THIS FOR ANYTHING SERIOUS YET** 🚫
+🚫 **DO NOT USE THIS FOR ANYTHING SERIOUS** 🚫
 🚫 **THIS IS A HUGE WORK IN PROGRESS AND IS UNTESTED AND UNAUDITED** 🚫

 I can't stress this enough.
-This needs a lot of work, and it needs others eyes on it.
+This needs a lot of work, and it needs others eyes
+on it.

 ## Why?
 It's pretty simple – I don't like the majority of text editors that exist today.